Audio4Linux/Viper4Linux-GUI/README.md

 Official UI for Viper4Linux2 [https://github.com/Audio4Linux/Viper4Linux](https://github.com/Audio4Linux/Viper4Linux)
 * Telegram: @ThePBone

 #### This repo contains the GUI for a newer Viper4Linux version.
-Please use [Viper4Linux-GUI Legacy](https://github.com/ThePBone/Viper4Linux-GUI) for now, unless you use Arch Linux.
+Please use [Viper4Linux-GUI Legacy](https://github.com/ThePBone/Viper4Linux-GUI) for now, unless you use Arch Linux or you know what you're doing.

 ### Arch